uilibs/uiprotect/README.md

 ### Generating Test Data

-All of the tests in the project are ran against that is generated from a real Unifi Protect instance and then anonymized so it is safe to commit to a Git repo.
+All of the tests in the project are ran against that is generated from a real UniFi Protect instance and then anonymized so it is safe to commit to a Git repo.
 To generate new sample test data:

 ```
 unifi-protect generate-sample-data